-Founded in 1913 as the American Society of Landscape Architects’ first Chapter, the Boston Society of Landscape Architects, has grown since then to become one the Society’s largest chapters.
+Founded in 1913 as the American Society of Landscape Architects’ first Chapter, the Boston Society of Landscape Architects, has grown since then to become one of the Society’s largest chapters.

 The BSLA and its priorities are focused on supporting the success of its member landscape architects and its supporters.
 This is accomplished with an extensive and innovative series of member benefits, focused career and skill development opportunities, a nationally reknown Awards program, the largest Scholarship Program of any Chapter, and of course as many special events as can be scheduled!